earthly/website/blog/_posts/2022-01-26-blue-green.md

 author: Taurai Mutimutema
 internal-links:
  - blue green
-excerpt: "Learn how blue/green deployments can revolutionize the way you update and maintain your applications, eliminating downtime and embarrassing errors.
-Discover the step-by-step process, best practices, and tools to seamlessly implement this deployment strategy."
+excerpt: Learn how blue/green deployments can eliminate downtime and errors when updating applications, and discover best practices and tools to streamline the process.
 ---
 Remember when systems would go offline to implement changes and updates?
 Sometimes you still get emails from applications with notifications of downtime, apologizing in advance for any interruption.
 That's a costly and outdated way of maintaining applications that are constantly evolving.